megalut/megalut/runs/great3/README.md

 Before running any script, make sure to set the correct range of subfields on which you want to run in config.py.
 The scripts typically contain loops over all the specified subfields.

 Some scritps will use multiprocessing to run on several cpus.
-Related settings will also be described below.
+Related settings will be described in the following.
-And we'll also highlight some other settings.

-Let's start!
+_Let's start!_

 First, copy the file `config_cgc.py` into `config.py`, and edit the obvious lines: set the datadir correctly, and point to an empty workdir (an create it) somewhere on your disk.
-You can then launch the first script, also to test that everythign is in place.
-We'll need this data for all subfields, but you could also start by setting `subfields = [0]` in your `config.py` to get a first idea.
-Afterwards, run it again with `subfields = range(0, 200)` (or `subfields = range(1, 200)`, as 0 is already done).
-Of course, this can also be done with all the other scripts.
+You are then ready for the first script, also to test that everythign is in place:

 ### run_11_measstars.py

 This is a rather fast one.
 It runs a shape measurement (apaptive moments) on the 9 "star" stamps of each subfield of the given branch.
+We'll need this data for all subfields, but you could also start by setting `subfields = [0]` in your `config.py` to get a first idea.
+Afterwards, run it again with `subfields = range(0, 200)` (or `subfields = range(1, 200)`, as 0 is already done).
+Of course, such a split in subfields can also be done with all the other scripts.

 MegaLUT uses astropy tables to hold all catalogs.
 And it saves these tables into python pickle files.
 The result of this script is such a catalog, in your workdir/subfield/obs: `star_meascat.pkl`.